-Nankin Street was remembered for being a food alley in the early 20th century that served up food to its customers late in the evenings.6 Nankin Street has been since turned into a pedestrian mall and is lined with a few conserved 2- to 3-storey shophouses of architectural interest, shops, eating places and residential units.
+Nankin Street was remembered for being a food alley in the early 20th century that served up food to its customers late in the evenings.7 Nankin Street has been since turned into a pedestrian mall and is lined with a few conserved 2- to 3-storey shophouses of architectural interest, shops, eating places and residential units.
 One side of the street is occupied by China Square Complex, an office and residential complex.
-Nankin Street is under the Chinatown conservation area and was also part of the China Square Concept Plan to revitalise the area.7
+Nankin Street is under the Chinatown conservation area and was also part of the China Square Concept Plan to revitalise the area.8

 Chinese names: Siong Pek Koi (Hokkien) and chhung-phak kai (Cantonese) meaning “the street of Siong Pek”.
 Siong Pek Kwan was an infamous secret society.
-It was the Kheh branch of a reputedly dangerous association called Thien Thi Hoi.8
+It was the Kheh branch of a reputedly dangerous association called Thien Thi Hoi.9

 Naidu Ratnala Thulaja

-1. Edwards, N., & Keys, P. (1988).
-Singapore: A guide to buildings, streets, places.
-Singapore: Times Books International, p.
-455. (Call no.: RSING 915.957 EDW-[TRA])
+1. Norman Edwards and Peter Keys, Singapore: A Guide to Buildings, Streets, Places (Singapore: Times Books International, 1988), 455.
+(Call no. RSING 915.957 EDW-[TRA])

-2. Savage, V. R., & Yeoh, B. S. A. (2003).
-Toponymics: A study of Singapore street names.
-Singapore: Eastern Universities Press, p.
-265. (Call no.: RSING 915.9570014 SAV-[TRA])
+2. Victor R. Savage and Brenda S. A. Yeoh, Toponymics: A Study of Singapore Street Names (Singapore: Eastern Universities Press, 2003), 265.
+(Call no. RSING 915.9570014 SAV-[TRA])

-3. Dunlop, P. K. G. (2000).
-Street names of Singapore.
-Singapore: Who’s Who Publications, p.
-218. (Call no.: RSING 959.57 DUN-[HIS])
+3. Peter K. G. Dunlop, Street Names of Singapore (Singapore: Who’s Who Publishing, 2000), 218.
+(Call no. RSING 959.57 DUN-[HIS])

-5. Chinatown: An album of a Singapore community.
-(1983).
-Singapore: Times Books International, pp. 48, 53–56.
-(Call no.: RSING 779.995957 CHI)
+5. Archives and Oral History Department, Singapore, Chinatown: An Album of a Singapore Community (Singapore: Times Books International, 1983), 48, 53–56.
+(Call no. RSING 779.995957 CHI)

-The information in this article is valid as at 2003 and correct as far as we can ascertain from our sources.
+The information in this article is valid as at May 2020 and correct as far as we can ascertain from our sources.
 It is not intended to be an exhaustive or complete history of the subject.
 Please contact the Library for further reading materials on the topic.